 Although this eye cream has a rich texture that those with dry skin will appreciate, it contains some problematic plant ingredients that can cause irritation.
 It also comes in jar packaging, so much of the good stuff won’t remain potent once you’ve opened the product.
-Please see More Info below for a discussion of the claims and an explanation of why you don’t need an eye cream!
+Please see More Info below for a discussion of the claims and an explanation of why most eye creams aren't necessary!

 - Includes several beneficial antioxidants.